Marmellata di cigliege (Cherry jam) and Zuppa Inglese

 It keeps indefinitely.

-But I needn’t have worried and I have been asked to make Zuppa Inglese again and again – it is the homemade Alchermes that does it, and keeps everyone happy!
+For Christmas, we sometimes go to Albury (country Australia) and one year I was asked to make a trifle.
+I made a Zuppa Inglese and was nervous about presenting this variation.
+But I needn’t have worried and I have been asked by many to make Zuppa Inglese again and again – is it the Alchermes that does it, and keeps everyone happy?

 See: How to make Zuppa Inglese, a famous Italian Dessert.